Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Applications

 \subsection{Results}

-At the end of hyperparameter tuning, the best performing set of hyperparameters according to the macro-averaged F1-score and overfitting considerations is selected.
-Then the model with the chosen hyperparameter setting is trained on the entire training data set and evaluated on the test set to obtain the macro-averaged F1-score performance metric presented here.

-The F1-score for a particular class $c$ is the harmonic mean of precision and recall for this class \citep{Manning:2008vf}.
-Recall indicates what proportion of instances that truly belong to class $c$ have been correctly classified as being $c$ \citep{Manning:2008vf}.
-Precision informs about what share of instances that have been predicted to be in class $c$ truly belong to class $c$ \citep{Manning:2008vf}.
-The F1-score can range from 0 to 1 with 1 being the highest value signifying perfect classification.
-The macro-averaged F1-score is the unweighted mean of the F1-scores of each class \citep{SklearnUserGuide2020}.
-By not weighting the F1-scores according to class sizes, algorithms that are bad at predicting the minority classes are penalized more severely \citep{SklearnUserGuide2020}.

-The results are presented in Table \ref{tab:validation_results}.
-Here, for each tested training data set size in the Toxic application, $\{500, 1000, 2000, 5000, 10.000\}$, the mean of the macro-averaged F1-scores across the five iterations is printed.
-Figure \ref{fig:wikipedia} additionally visualizes the results for the toxic comment classification task.
+The results for the Ethos, Abortion, and Toxic classification tasks are presented in Table \ref{tab:validation_results}.
+Figure \ref{fig:wikipedia} additionally visualizes the results for the Toxic application.

-Across all evaluated classification tasks and training data set sizes, the Transformer-based models for transfer learning tend to achieve higher macro-averaged F1-scores than the conventional machine learning algorithms SVM and XGBoost.
-As has been observed before, the classic machine learning algorithms produce acceptable results given the simple representations of text they are applied on.
-Yet, BERT, RoBERTa, and the Longformer consistently outperform the best performing conventional model by a margin of at minimum around $0.05$ to $0.11$.
-These moderate to considerably higher prediction performances across all evaluated textual styles, sequence lengths and especially the smaller training data set sizes, demonstrate the potential benefits that neural transfer learning with Transformers can bring to analyses in which only a small to medium-sized training data set exists and/or the aim is to have a text-based measure that is as accurate as possible.
+Across all evaluated classification tasks and training data set sizes, the Transformer-based models for transfer learning tend to achieve higher macro-averaged $F_1$-Scores than the conventional machine learning algorithms SVM and XGBoost.
+As has been observed before, the classic machine learning algorithms produce acceptable results given the relatively simple representations of text they are applied on.
+However, when compared on the basis of the (mean) macro-averaged $F_1$-Scores presented in Table \ref{tab:validation_results}, BERT, RoBERTa, and the Longformer consistently outperform the best performing conventional model by a margin of at minimum $0.05$ to $0.11$.
+These moderate to considerably higher prediction performances across all evaluated textual styles, sequence lengths, and especially the smaller training data set sizes, demonstrate the potential benefits that neural transfer learning with Transformers can bring to analyses in which a researcher aims at having a valid text-based measure of a concept and thus seeks to replicate human codings as accurately as possible.
+Even if only a small to medium-sized training data set is available, social scientists that apply Transformer-based models in a transfer learning setting are likely to obtain more valid measures for concepts that they measure from texts.
+A detailed examination of the macro-averaged $F_1$-Scores reveals further findings: \begin{itemize} \item Averaged GloVe representations partly, though not consistently, produce a slight advantage over basic BOW preprocessing.
+This emphasizes that employing transfer learning on conventional machine learning algorithms by extracting pretrained features (here: GloVe embeddings) and taking them as the data representation input might be beneficial---even if averaging over the embeddings erases information on word order and dependencies.